nvim-neorocks/rocks.nvim/README.md

 The traditional approach to Neovim plugin management often places an unjust burden on users.

-Consider the following example using lazy.nvim:
+Consider the following example using lazy.nvim[^2]:

 ```lua
 {